 Sharon has 20 years of experience working in human/social services and has worked within the nonprofit sector for over 17 years.
 She has a passion for identifying ways to assist agencies in providing effective programs and services to their clientele.

 Our annual conference is back and will be virtual, August 3-6, 2020.
 The conference “Building on the Strengths of Our Community” will have an emphasis on prevention.
-Stay tuned for more information and registration link in the next week.
+Stay tuned for more information and a registration link in the next week.

 The keynote will be delivered by Arlene Vassell, Vice President of Programs, Prevention & Social Change at the National Resource Center on Domestic Violence.
 Arlene joined the National Resource Center on Domestic Violence (NRCDV) as staff in 2015.
-Prior to joining staff, Arlene served as the Vice-Chair of NRCDV’s Board of Directors from 2011 to 2015.
+Prior to joining the staff, Arlene served as the Vice-Chair of NRCDV’s Board of Directors from 2011 to 2015.
 Arlene supervises NRCDV’s Programs & Prevention and Communications Teams and oversees several key initiatives, including the Domestic Violence Awareness Project and PreventIPV.

 Angelina Mercado, Executive Director